'Increased Deaths Always Follow Increased Infections,' Judge Warns, as Dallas County Reports Record 40 COVID-19 Deaths

-Dallas County is reporting 1,671 new COVID-19 cases Wednesday along with a single-day record 40 deaths, eclipsing the previous high-mark set last July.
+Dallas County is reporting 1,637 new COVID-19 cases Thursday along with 37 more deaths related to the virus, the second-highest day on record for deaths.

-Dallas County Judge Clay Jenkins said the rise in deaths is attributed to the increase in cases since the holidays and that, "increased deaths always follow increased infections."
+Dallas County Judge Clay Jenkins said Wednesday, when the county posted a record 40 deaths, that the rise in fatalities is attributed to the increase in cases since the holidays and that, "increased deaths always follow increased infections."

-“Today we report another 1,671 COVID cases and 40 additional deaths, making this the deadliest day thus far in the battle against COVID.
-These deaths are a result of the high number of COVID cases that have been reported over the last several weeks," Jenkins said.

-"The decisions we make today will impact the number of COVID cases reported 10-14 days from now and the number of deaths reported at this time next month," Jenkins said.
-"It is up to all of us to make the small sacrifices that patriotism requires at this time to keep our community and our country as strong as possible in the battle against COVID."

 County officials said while they have noticed a slight decrease in the numbers, forecasting for Dallas County actually predict potential increases in hospitalizations.
 Updated UTSW modeling predicts hospitalization could reach 1,600 by Feb.
 5, with cases remaining high at 2,700 per day by the same date.
 ICU capacity remains heavily strained and hospitals are still operating under surge planning.

-"Medical experts continue to predict that January and February will be challenging months for COVID but I continue to hope we’ll turn the corner soon as vaccine production ramps up and is more accessible to our community," Dallas County Judge Clay Jenkins said in a statement Tuesday.

-County officials report there have been 2,092 deaths in the county attributed to the virus since March 2020.
-The 40 victims announced Wednesday included people whose ages ranged from their 20s to their 90s.
+With the 37 deaths added Thursday, there have now been 2,129 deaths in the county attributed to the virus since March 2020.
+The latest victims announced Thursday included people whose ages ranged from their 40s to their 90s.

-- A woman in her 20s who was a resident of the City of Dallas.
-She died in hospice and did not have underlying high-risk health conditions.
+- A woman in her 40s who was a resident of the City of Dallas.
+She had been critically ill in an area hospital and had underlying high-risk health conditions.

+- A man in his 40s who was a resident of the City of Irving.
+He died in hospice and had underlying high-risk health conditions.

-- A woman in her 20s who was a resident of the City of Dallas.
-She died in an area hospital ED and had underlying high-risk health conditions.
+- A woman in her 50s who was a resident of the City of Dallas.
+She had been critically ill in an area hospital and had underlying high-risk health conditions.

-- A man in his 30s who was a resident of the City of Dallas.
+- A man in his 50s who was a resident of the City of Duncanville.
 He had been critically ill in an area hospital and had underlying high-risk health conditions.

-- A man in his 40s who was a resident of the City of Dallas.
+- A man in his 50s who was a resident of the City of Irving.
 He had been critically ill in an area hospital and had underlying high-risk health conditions.

-- A man in his 50s who was a resident of the City of Duncanville.
-He was found deceased at home and had underlying high-risk health conditions.

 - A woman in her 50s who was a resident of the City of Dallas.
+She had been hospitalized and had underlying high-risk health conditions.

+- A woman in her 60s who was a resident of the city of Irving.
 She had been critically ill in an area hospital and had underlying high-risk health conditions.

-- A man in his 50s who was a resident of the City of Dallas.
-He had been critically ill in an area hospital and had underlying high-risk health conditions.
+- A woman in her 60s who was a resident of the city of Dallas.
+She was found deceased in her home and had underlying high-risk health conditions.

-- A woman in her 60s who was a resident of the City of Garland.
+- A woman in her 60s who was a resident of the City of Dallas.
 She had been critically ill in an area hospital and had underlying high-risk health conditions.

 - A man in his 60s who was a resident of the City of Dallas.
 He had been critically ill in an area hospital and had underlying high-risk health conditions.

+- A man in his 70s who was a resident of a long-term care facility in the City of Mesquite.
+He died in an area hospital ED and had underlying high-risk health conditions.

-- A woman in her 60s who was a resident of the City of Desoto.
-She had been critically ill in an area hospital and had underlying high-risk health conditions.
+- A man in his 70s who was a resident of a long-term care facility in the City of Irving.
+He had been critically ill in an area hospital and underlying high-risk health conditions.

+- A man in his 70s who was a resident of the City of Dallas.
+He died in hospice and had underlying high-risk health conditions.

-- A woman in her 70s who was a resident of the City of Dallas.
-She had been critically ill in an area hospital and had underlying high-risk health conditions.
+- A man in his 70s who was a resident of the City of Garland.
+He had been critically ill in an area hospital and had underlying high-risk health conditions.

+- A woman in her 70s who was a resident of a long-term care facility in the City of Garland.
+She died in the facility.

 - A woman in her 70s who was a resident of a long-term care facility in the City of Mesquite.
 She had been critically ill in an area hospital and had underlying high-risk health conditions.

-- A woman in her 70s who was a resident of the City of Dallas.
+- A woman in her 70s who was a resident of the City of Irving.
 She had been critically ill in an area hospital and had underlying high-risk health conditions.

-- A man in his 70s who was a resident of the City of Sachse.
-He had been critically ill in an area hospital and did not have underlying high-risk health conditions.

-- A man in his 70s who was a resident of the City of Duncanville.
-He had been critically ill in an area hospital and had underlying high-risk health conditions.

 - A woman in her 70s who was a resident of the City of Dallas.
 She died in hospice and had underlying high-risk health conditions.